gardenlinux/gardenlinux/features/stackit/README.md

 ### Description

 <website-feature>
-This platform feature creates an artifact for STACKiT — SAP's cloud platform built on OpenStack.
+This platform feature creates an artifact for STACKIT — a cloud platform by Schwarz Digits Cloud GmbH & Co.
+KG, built on OpenStack.
 </website-feature>

 ### Features

-This feature creates a STACKiT-compatible image artifact as a `.raw` file.
+This feature creates a STACKIT-compatible image artifact as a `.raw` file.

 The image uses cloud-init with OpenStack/ConfigDrive as the primary datasource.
 Time synchronisation is provided by chrony using the KVM PTP hardware clock (`/dev/ptp0`) via the `ptp_kvm` kernel module,